Key Points: Updated 19 March 2025

 Everything about the Removal of Oceanic Clearances so far has been quite confusing for crews.
 What is happening, when it’s happening, what is changing, the constant implementation date changes, plus the fact that there has been a bunch of confusing documentation out there with incorrect dates and procedures that are not yet in place.

-Here’s the lowdown!
-Reykjavik and Santa Maria made the change in March 2024, and Gander and Bodo followed in Dec 2024.
-So that now leaves Shanwick as the only NAT ANSP still to make the change – and the main news at the moment is that Shanwick does not expect to implement the removal of Oceanic Clearances before summer 2025.
+So, Shanwick is the only NAT ANSP still to make the change – and the main news at the moment is that Shanwick does not expect to implement the removal of Oceanic Clearances before summer 2025.

-Other important NAT stuff to know about / look forward to
+Other important NAT stuff to look forward to

 Formidable Shield military exercise expected in May 2025